top of page

 He volunteered for the air force in 1934 and a year later graduated from flying school and was posted to the 6th Aviation Regiment in Lviv.
 He was later sent for further training at the Air Firing and Bombing School at Grudziadz.
 He then went to the 4th Aviation Regiment in Torun.

-At the time of the German attack on 1st September 1939 he was serving with the 141st Fighter Squadron, operating the PZL P-11C.
-On the 1st of September he shot down a German Henschel Hs126.
-On 4th of September, he shot down a Ju 87 "Stuka".
+At the time of the German attack on 1 September 1939, he was serving with the 141st Fighter Squadron, operating the PZL P-11C.
+On the 1st he shot down a Hs126.
+On 4th September he shot down a Ju87.

-He escaped to Romania and made his way to France via Yugoslavia and Italy.
+He escaped to Romania and made his way to France via Yugoslavia and Italy, and was posted to the fighter section of Captain Tadeusz Rolski.
 He was involved there with the training of Polish airmen and did not fly operationally.
 Moving from airfield to airfield as the Germans advanced, Pisarek ended up at Gaillac near Toulouse.
+He was part of a group of Polish airmen who flew in a Caudron Goeland aircraft to Oran via Perpignan.
+They then travelled via Casablanca and Gibraltar to the UK, arriving in Great Britain on 23 June 1940.

 Copyright: Pisarek family